milansoap/exam-score-machine-learning-analysis/README.md

    - Classifying students into high, medium, and low performers.

 5. **Ensemble Methods:**
-   - Homogeneous ensemble models for improved prediction accuracy.
+   - Homogeneous and heterogeneous ensemble models with combination of Neural Network for improved prediction accuracy.

 ---